code-with-mehedi/product-stock-count-progress-bar-for-woocommerce/readme.txt

 ## Privacy Policy
-Stock Status Bar for Woocommerce uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+Product stock count progress bar for WooCommerce uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.

 Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
 We collect the data to ensure a great user experience for all our users.